LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ```
 Expected response from Elasticsearch:

-Elasticsearch returns a 405-error along with cause of the error in the response body.
+Elasticsearch returns a 405-error along with the cause of the error in the response body.
 This HTTP status starts with a 4, meaning that there was a client error with the request sent.

 If you look at the response, Elasticsearch lists the reason as "Incorrect HTTP method for uri... and method: [PUT], allowed:[POST]."